swarmcity/boardwalk-ts/README.md

 - [ ] As a user, I see the detail-view of a request/deal I’m active in so I can verify all the details of this request/deal. [#3](https://github.com/swarmcity/boardwalk-ts/issues/3)

-- [ ]  As a user, I can see all marketplaces with the number of completed deals for each one, so I can see the activity in Swarm City. #4

 ## S01 E02: Request Replies